The Fat Labrador Weight Loss Diary

 Excess dog weight also predisposes to conditions such as heart disease, joint disease and diabetes.
 Veterinary checks for conditions such as these will enable any underlying conditions to be effectively managed so that optimal weight can be achieved.

-Fortunately for us, Maxo received great news with a clean bill of health on his blood test results!
+Fortunately for us, Maxo receives a clean bill of health on his blood test results!

 Step 2- Find a Suitable Diet Food for Your Fat Labrador.

-This equation had obviously been in action for quite while with out fat labrador, Maxo.
-So to limit Maxo's calorie intake a calorie-restricted obesity management food was selected.
+This equation had obviously been in action for quite while with out fat labrador.
+So to limit Maxo's calorie intake, a calorie-restricted obesity management food was selected.

 Due to our busy lifestyle our personal preference is to feed dry dog food or kibble.
 From a practical point of view I find that dry food is less messy, easier to measure and easier to store.
 However tinned/wet food and nutritionally balanced homemade dog food is also suitable for weight management.
-Find out how to choose the best diet dog food for your Labrador here: 3 Steps to Select the Best Diet Food for Your Dog.
+Learn more about dog diet food here.

 And treats you ask?
 Well we’ve taken the “no treat” approach.
 You may think this is a little harsh but I beg to differ.
 Instead of using food as positive form of attention I find it’s far more engaging for dogs if they receive plenty of pats, play and belly rubs.